t-webber/case-bin/README.md

 A fast and simple Rust library and CLI tool for converting strings between different case conventions.

+> This is a new crate, open to comments and improvements!

 ## Features

 - **Library**: Trait-based API for easy string case conversion